darlose04/CSS-Projects/workout/readme.md

 * Plenty of problems now: Can save the tables in local storage and retrieve them, but then the saved table values aren't retrieved and displayed.
 * Also, when displaying retrieved tables, I removed the buttons so they would work on a newly added table.
 This worked, except when adding new rows the rows were added on the previous (original) table.
 I think removing the classes from the saved tables when displaying them from local storage may fix this.

+* want to keep this workout project in this repository, but am going to move the other projects to a new repository.
+Just so the workout app is by itself with it's commit history.
+Don't care as much about the commit history of the other projects